Theoretical analysis of beta- emission from 63-Ni nano-particles in glassy 15-P: Analytical approach to emission cross-section in nano-region

 where $M$ is the reduced mass of colliding system, $r$ is the position of particle relative to the centre of atom, $\hbar k$ is the momentum of particle before the collision and $\hbar^{‘}$ is the momentum after the collision, $u$ is the eigenfunction of $r_j$ coordinates whose the total number is $Z$.
 Now we can have the Eq.$2.10$ in angular form:

 Here the initial states and final states are $\psi_0$ and $ \psi_n^{*}$. $k_0$ and $K_1$ are the wave-vectors and $V(r)$ is the potential energy required by each collision.
-The $V(r)$ is required due to existence of Coulomb force and it is required by Bethe theory.
-It can be calculated using:
+The $V(r)$ is required due to existence of Coulomb force, and can be calculated using:

 Where the first term represents the Rutherford scattering and $|\varepsilon _n (q)|^{2}$ is the dynamical structure factor.
-The dynamical structure factor is closely related to the generalised oscillator strength \cite{Inokuti}.
-And is calculated using Rydberg energy $(13.61eV)$ and transition energy.
-Figure \ref{Gyrzinski} demonstrates the differential cross section calculated with Gyrzinski's equation(Eq.$14$).
-It is clear that the inner shell electrons contribute relatively little to the cross section.
+The dynamical structure factor is closely related to the generalised oscillator strength \cite{Inokuti}, is calculated using Rydberg energy $(13.61eV)$ and transition energy.

-One of the major role in ionization depends on a process called elastic ionization.
-To determine the energy loss due to elastic scattering the Eq.$9$ should to be modified.
-As mentioned before the elastic scattering is caused by interaction of incident electron beams with electrostatic field of nuclei.
-By transferring enough energy to the rest mass projectile atom, it will be scattered from the shell after the collision and causes the atom to be ionized.
-In this case the Eq.$9$ is simply rewritten as:

-Having electrons scattered elastically makes the second term in Eq.$9$ zero.
-This is due to the estimation for the screening radius which is defined in Eq.$11$.
-Thus by using Eq.$11$ one more time we can define the differential cross as function scattering angle:

-Where $\theta_0=(k_0 r_0)^{-1}$ is the characteristic angle.
-The $r_0$ can be redefined using Thomas-Fermi approximation $(r_{0}=a_{0}Z^{-1/3})$.
-For an ionized atom the $\frac{ d\sigma}{dE}$ increases with decrease in the characteristic angles.
-The elastic scattering energy transfer can be also given by: